Alliedium/arch-network-isolator/README.md

 Are you sure you really want to make the above changes? [y/N]:
 ```

 Thus, the tool keeps the user informed about the changes that are about to be made to the system.
-This gives the user a chance prevent unwanted changes.
+This gives the user a chance to prevent unwanted changes.

 Finally, the tools checks some prerequisites before it starts to make changes.
-It checks, for example, that all the necessary prerequisites are installed and that all firewall services like [firewalld](https://wiki.archlinux.org/index.php/Firewalld) are either not installed or at least disactivated.
+It checks, for example, that all the necessary tools are installed and that all firewall services like [firewalld](https://wiki.archlinux.org/index.php/Firewalld) are either not installed or at least disactivated.
 The tool assumes that nothing except `iptables` service is launched.
 This helps to avoid conflicts with other [firewall tools](https://wiki.archlinux.org/index.php/Category:Firewalls).

 When it comes to Linux Kernel parameters their values may be changed either by echoing into some files in subfolders of `/proc/sys` folder (this is not persistent between boots) or via [sysctl](https://wiki.archlinux.org/index.php/sysctl).
 The latter tool not only allows to change system parameters at runtime, but also is able to automatically load configuration files with `.conf` extension from certain system folders, namely, `/etc/sysctl.d`, `/run/systctl.d`, `/usr/local/lib/sysctl.d` and `/usr/lib/sysctl.d`, in order of precedence (see [manual](https://man7.org/linux/man-pages/man5/sysctl.d.5.html) for details).

-In case the same parater is changed in more than one file the one with the lexicographically latest name will take precedence.
+In case the same parameter is changed in more than one file the one with the lexicographically latest name will take precedence.
 Thus, our tool scans the mentioned folders and automatically creates the configuration file that has the lexicographically latest name among all other configuration files to make sure that all the values of system parameters are really set according to the tool.

-Network traffic rules for the host they are configured to allow all outbound traffic (configured through `OUTPUT` chain for `filer` table), while inbound traffic (configured through `INPUT` chain for `filter` table) is restricted (see also [documentation on `iptables`](https://wiki.archlinux.org/index.php/iptables) for details, especially sections 'Basic concepts' and 'Chains').
+Network traffic rules for the host are configured to allow all outbound traffic (configured through `OUTPUT` chain for `filer` table), while inbound traffic (configured through `INPUT` chain for `filter` table) is restricted (see also [documentation on `iptables`](https://wiki.archlinux.org/index.php/iptables) for details, especially sections 'Basic concepts' and 'Chains').

 Network traffic regulation for Docker is a bit more nuanced.
 According to the [official Docker documentation](https://docs.docker.com/network/iptables/) the restriction of inbound traffic to Docker containers should be done through `DOCKER-USER` chain of `filter` table, Docker uses this custom chain along with built-in `FORWARD` chain from `filter` table.
 See also the paper [Be careful, Docker might be exposing ports to the world](https://www.jeffgeerling.com/blog/2020/be-careful-docker-might-be-exposing-ports-world).
-But there is a caveat described in one of the [comments](https://www.jeffgeerling.com/comment/14173#comment-14173) to this paper.  [official Docker documentation](https://docs.docker.com/network/iptables/#restrict-connections-to-the-docker-host), restricting connections to Docker containers only to the host and configuring allowed ports analogously as it is done for `INPUT` chain above, then Docker containers lose their connection to the Internet!..
+But there is a caveat described in one of the [comments](https://www.jeffgeerling.com/comment/14173#comment-14173) to this paper.
+But if to do all this exactly as stated in the [official Docker documentation](https://docs.docker.com/network/iptables/#restrict-connections-to-the-docker-host), thus restricting connections to Docker containers only to the host and configuring allowed ports analogously as it is done for `INPUT` chain above, then Docker containers lose their connection to the Internet!..
 To fix the problem it is necessary to add the following rule as the first one available for `DOCKER-USER` chain:

 ```
 iptables -I DOCKER-USER -m state --state ESTABLISHED,RELATED -j ACCEPT